 Easy Bavette Steak, also known as flank steak, is a favorite butchers cut of beef.
 In this post I include instructions for cooking beef bavette on the grill and the stovetop.
 Both result in perfect slices of juicy, flavorful steak every time.

-Steak bavette is one of the lesser know steak cuts, but those in the know love it as this is a juicy steak with bags of flavor.
-I've opted for grilled bavette as grilling adds an extra level of flavor.
-But it also tastes great cooked in a searing hot cast-iron skillet.
+Steak bavette is one of the lesser know cuts of beef, but those in the know love since it's juicy with bags of flavor.
+I've opted for grilled bavette to add an extra level of flavor.
+But it also tastes great cooked in a searing hot cast iron skillet.

-Bavette is a french name but its also often called butcher's cut as it's a cut of meat favored by butchers for its rich flavor.
+Bavette is a french name but its also often called butcher's cut because they love it's rich flavor.
 To help tenderize the beef I like to marinade the steak in oil and red wine vinegar, which also adds to the flavor of the meat once cooked.

 Bavette is a lot less expensive than some of the more familiar steak cuts, like sirloin, ribeye or filet mignon.
-Once sliced, bavette steak will go a long way!
-Making bavette a great option for feeding a family.
+Once sliced, bavette steak will go a long way so it's a great option for feeding a family.

 Why You'll Love This Easy Bavette Steak Recipe

-- Contains only 3 ingredients, along with some seasoning.
+- This dish contains only 3 ingredients, along with some seasoning.

-- This is one of the cheaper cuts of steak, so it's a cost effective option, and one steak goes a long way.
+- This is one of the cheaper cuts of steak, so it's a cost effective option.
+One steak goes a long way.

-- Try some of my other favorite beef based recipes too:
+- You'll find several of my favorite beef recipes on this site including:

 Find the full list and quantities in the recipe card below.